JoshCap20/ScanBandz-API-Wrapper/readme.md

 # ScanBandz v1 API Python Wrapper

-This no longer works with recent upgrades API v2.
-A new wrapper will be released later.
+This API is no longer available as we migrate to API v2 due to major internal updates.

 ## Wrapper Public Methods
 1. `key_test()` Tests if API-KEY is valid.